marbl/MetagenomeScope/README.md

    Currently, this supports LastGraph (Velvet), GML ([MetaCarvel](https://github.com/marbl/bambus3)), and GFA input files.
 Support for GFA2 and FASTG (SPAdes) files is planned.
-   Please note that, although
-   GFA files only have DNA sequences as an optional requirement (it's possible to denote the DNA of a sequence with just an asterisk), including DNA sequences in GFA files is currently required.

 2. The viewer interface (contained in the `viewer/` directory of this repository), a client-side web application that reads a .db file